-Although there is no time limit for degree completion, program requirements change with time.
-Eight years from the year of original admission, students who have not yet completed their degree and wish to do so must follow the program requirements in the current Calendar.
+For all other programs offered by the Faculty, students who have not completed their degree within eight years from the year of original admission and wish to do so must follow the program requirements in the current Calendar.
 Exception requests must be submitted to the Associate Dean (Academic).